pallets/flask/docs/async-await.rst

 Extensions
 ----------

-Existing Flask extensions only expect views to be synchronous.
+Flask extensions predating Flask's async support do not expect async views.
 If they provide decorators to add functionality to views, those will probably not work with async views because they will not await the function or be awaitable.
 Other functions they provide will not be awaitable either and will probably be blocking if called within an async view.